kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

    by the path every other volume takes.

 3. `csi_global_volumes.go`: the CSI implementation.
 It walks its own plugin directory, loads each `vol_data.json`, and builds a spec with `constructPVSourceSpec`.
-   It excludes its own `volumeDevices` subtree, the raw block subtree that is a sibling of the per-driver directories, by asking the host for that path rather than matching a literal name.
+It keeps its own `volumeDevices` subtree out of that walk, the raw block subtree that is a sibling of the per-driver directories, by asking the host for that path rather than matching a literal name.
 Inline ephemeral volumes never stage a global mount, so they never appear.
 A volume whose `vol_data.json` will not load is skipped rather than reported, so one unreadable directory does not hide the volumes around it.

-   FibreChannel and iSCSI can implement the same call when someone wants reconstruction for them: both already rebuild their spec from the global directory name alone (`parsePDName`, `extractPortalAndIqn`), and each knows its own exclusions, of which `volumeDevices` is one.
+   FibreChannel and iSCSI can implement the same call when someone wants reconstruction for them: both already rebuild their spec from the global directory name alone (`parsePDName`, `extractPortalAndIqn`), and each knows which of its own directories are volumes and which are not.

-   A directory is only reported if it is the one `MountDevice` would have staged the volume its `vol_data.json` names, that is, `sha256(volumeHandle)`.
+   A directory under a driver directory is only reported if it is the one that `MountDevice` would have staged the volume its `vol_data.json` names under, that is, `sha256(volumeHandle)`.
    Without that check a directory holding another volume's data would be unstaged at a path that is not itself, since the unmount recomputes the path from the spec, and would report success while leaving this mount in place.

+   Raw block volumes stage under a layout of their own, `vol_data.json` at `volumeDevices/<specVolID>/data` beside a global map directory at `volumeDevices/<specVolID>/dev`, so they are a second walk of that subtree rather than a special case of the first. `staging` and `publish` are siblings of the volume directories there, not volumes, and are left out by name.
+The directory name is the escaped `specVolID` rather than a hash of the handle, so the check available here is that the name matches the `specVolID` the file carries.
+Every entry is reported with its volume mode and carries that mode on its spec, and both matter: reconstruction picks the registration path from the reported mode, and `UnmountDevice` later picks its branch from the spec.
+   Describe a block volume as a filesystem one and that branch recomputes a path the volume does not have, finds no volume data there, and returns success while the volume is still staged.

 4. `pkg/kubelet/volumemanager` (reconstruction): after the existing walk of `/var/lib/kubelet/pods`, reconstruction calls each such plugin and, for every